jumang4423/chat-with-llama/README.md

 # chat-with-llama

-lets chat with multiple characters with no aliments
+lets chat with multiple characters with no aliments [code is peace of shit. do not consider it for production.]

 ## preparation
 1. make this project and prepare llama model.